 Nikon D4 / Nikon D800 time-lapse photography – review

-The highly anticipated Nikon D4 (Amazon) and Nikon D800 (Amazon) are loaded with features, and both cameras offer exceptional image quality.
+The highly anticipated Nikon D4 (vendor) and Nikon D800 (vendor) are loaded with features, and both cameras offer exceptional image quality.
 Hidden in the list of camera specs, is an item which is of specialized interest – Time-Lapse Photography.
 So if a photographer doesn’t have a specific interest in this, they are most likely just going to gloss over this – but this is quite a powerful feature.

 With Time-Lapse photography, as with video, it just looks much more interesting if the camera moves as well.
 With movies too, the cinematography and how the camera moves, make all the difference.
 Last year some time, I stumbled on the Time-Lapse photography by MindRelic.
 The movement of the camera as the city scenes unfolded, blew my mind.
 This was done via a motorized dolly – specifically, the Dynamic Perception Stage Zero dolly.
 So of course, with no prior interest in Time-Lapse photography, I immediately bought a Stage Zero dolly.
 It all just looked that cool.

 But then the winter approached and it was just too cold to venture outside at night to try out Time-Lapse photography.
 So the dolly lay dormant, still boxed, in my office.
 Until my Nikon D4 cameras arrived a few days ago!